rabbitmq/rabbitmq-website/site/oauth2-examples.md

       1. rabbit_admin from a browser                                   3. validate token
 </pre>

-How it works, firstly, the `rabbit_admin` user navigates to the web portal and clicks on the hyperlink associated with a RabbitMQ cluster.
-Next, the web portal obtains a token and redirects the user to RabbitMQ `/login` endpoint with the token within the HTTP form field `access_token`.
-Finally, RabbitMQ validates the token in the http request and if it is valid, it redirects the user to the overview page.
+If the access token is valid, RabbitMQ redirects the user to the overview page.

 By default, the RabbitMQ Management UI is configured with **service-provider initiated logon**, to configure **Identity-Provider initiated logon**, add one entry to `advanced.config`.
 For example: